News & Advocacy

 (b) An adviser should “periodically and systematically” evaluate the execution it is receiving for clients.

 iii.
-Duty to Provide Advice and Monitoring Over the Course of the Relationship
+Duty to Provide Advice and Monitoring Over the Course of the Relationship:

-(a) An adviser’s duty to monitor extends to all personalized advice it provides to the client, including, for example, in an ongoing relationship, an evaluation of whether a client’s account or program type (for example, a wrap account) continues to be in the client’s best interest.
+(a) An adviser’s duty to monitor extends to all personalized advice it provides to the client, including, for example, in an ongoing relationship, an evaluation of whether a client’s account or

 (b) In the absence of any agreed limitation or expansion, the scope of the duty to monitor will depend upon the duration and nature of the agreed advisory arrangement.